GlenAshwood/VagrantProject/README.md

 <img src="screenshoot1.png" align="centre" />

-#  Nginx Loadbalancer and NodeJs Webservices - Deployed using Vagrant and provisioned using ansible_local
+#  Nginx Loadbalancer and Node.js Webservices - Deployed using Vagrant and provisioned using ansible_local

 ## Description
-A Vagrant project that deploys 2 NodeJS web servers and a nginx loadbalancer to handle requests.
+A Vagrant project that deploys 2 Node.js web servers and a nginx loadbalancer to handle requests.
 All three machines are provisioned using ansible_local.

 - Loadblancer
 ```